 The final project is your summative assessment for this course.
 That means that it is your chance to demonstrate what you have learned and thought substantively about over the course of the semester in this class.
-Your final project is due to my office (HC 4054) by 5:00pm on 12/6.
-Through your productive reflections, you have been focusing on what you will do as a result of what you have learned.
-This project is your opportunity to shift that focus to a larger audience.
-Your task is to prepare two policy briefs or public service announcements and one portrait of a successful teacher for all students.
+Your final project is due to my office (HC 4054) by 5:00pm on 4/30.
+Your task is to prepare two policy statements (in the form of a public service announcement, policy brief, letter, etc.... any format that works well for you and your ideas) and one portrait of a successful teacher for all students.